Hearthstone’s new Mercenaries mode is ideal for solo players

 Three top investment pros open up about what it takes to get your video game funded.

 There’s also still plenty of deck-building strategy involved.
-You can use multiple heroes that all work around empowering arcade spells, for example.
+You can use multiple heroes that all work around empowering arcane spells, for example.
 And you’ll want to have different decks ready for different expeditions, some of which will favor one kind of opponent type.

 I’m something of a lapsed Hearthstone player these days, and that was even before the investigations into Blizzard’s workplace practices became known.
 I had been playing Hearthstone regularly since its debut in 2014 before stopping.
 Battlegrounds did give the game some new life for me when that mode debuted, but Mercenaries is even more of a unique experience.
 It’s practically a new game, and it could help bring in lapsed players like me.